 In early 2000s, prior to grad school, I participated in several conservation projects in Romania as an environmental educator doing outreach in elementary schools in rural communities.
 This amazing experience and the students’ reactions when talking about wildlife in their backyard are the reasons why I become excited about teaching.
 Read my teaching statement here: Statement of Teaching Philosophy.

-- Fall 2016: CAS 1415 Intro to Sustainability, Ohio University, Biological Sciences (3 credits; team-taught course led by Dr. Nancy Manring, OU Political Sciences)
+- Fall/Spring: CAS 1415 Intro to Sustainability (3 credits; team-taught course led by Dr. Nancy Manring, OU Political Sciences)

 - Spring 2015: instructor; University of Bucharest – Scientific writing (graduate course, 3 CR; 31 students)